sandy9808/jolt/packages/toolchain-javascript/README.md

 This toolchain powers the `build`, `watch`, `lint`, and `serve` commands for @jolt/cli.

-The serve command can be put into production mode by providing the `production` flag.

 The serve command will also accept [`@jolt/server`](https://www.npmjs.com/package/@jolt/server) options from a `server` property in `jolt.json`.

 ---